rodmachen/rodmachen.com/app/_posts/writing/2013-12-12-alec-soth-texas-triangle.md

 </p>

 With the Ransom Center’s celebration of all things Magnum Photos coming to a close, it was fitting that one of their members celebrated the conclusion of a project with a party on the premises.
 A packed house certainly enjoyed the drinks and art on a cold Saturday night in Austin.

+(This article was originally published by the Austin Chronicle on December 12, 2013 under the title “<a href="http://www.austinchronicle.com/daily/arts/2013-12-12/squaring-the-triangle/" target="_blank">Squaring the Triangle.</a>“)